page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 How do you pass the Trading Combine?

 Since Topstep gives you unlimited time to hit your profit target, passing the Trading Combine is more of a test of your ability to follow rules and manage risk than a test of your trading skills.
-A single trading rule violation will either cost you your account or force you to hit the reset button.

 The trailing max drawdown is a moving target, however.
 If you make a profit during your first day of $1,000, you start the second day with $51,000 in your account.
 Your trailing max drawdown of $2,000 means your new minimum account balance is $49,000, and it will stay there even if you lose money on subsequent trading days.